Nothing fails like success

 A very powerful statement…” nothing fails like success”

 When I read this statement, I had to think about the possible meaning.
 How can ‘success fail’?
-As business owners, we endeavor to be successful and grow sustainable companies.
+As business owners, we endeavour to be successful and grow sustainable companies.

 There is, however, a downside to continuous, unchallenged success namely the onset of complacency, inefficiency, and worst of all, arrogance.